InfuseAI/primehub-site/docs/guide_manual/ssh-vscode.md

 5. Open the folder, `/home/jovyan`.
    ![](assets/ssh-remote-jovyan.png)

-6. It shows files from `/home/jovyan` of remote JupyterHub.
+6. It shows files from `/home/jovyan` of remote Notebook.

    ![](assets/ssh-remote-files.png)